open-company/open-company-search/README.md

 You will also need to subscribe the SQS queue to the storage SNS topic.
 To do this you will need to go to the aws console and follow these instruction:

-Go to https://console.aws.amazon.com/sqs/ and chose the search queue configured above.
-There will be a tab below called Permissions.
+Go to the [AWS SQS Console](https://console.aws.amazon.com/sqs/) and chose the search queue configured above.
+There will be a tab below called 'Permissions'.
 After selecting that tab click the 'Add Permission' button.
 In the dialog have the effect be Allow, access is Everybody (*), and the single permission is `SendMessage`.

-Next to go https://console.aws.amazon.com/sns/ and click Topics.
+Next to go the [AWS SNS Console](https://console.aws.amazon.com/sns/) and click 'Topics'.
 Choose the storage topic you want to subscribe to.
 Next click 'Add Subscription'.
-In the dialog select SQS and paste in the ARN for the queue you used above.
+In the dialog select 'SQS' and paste in the ARN for the queue you used above.

 ## Usage